xcart/xcart-docs/_pages/kb_en/modules/geolocation.md

 The following settings are available:

 * **Default geolocation provider**: The default database provider.
-Currently only MaxMind GeoIP2 is supported as a provider.
+Currently only MaxMind GeoIP2 is supported.

 * **Display location select widget**: This setting toggles the location select widget _"My location"_ in the storefront header.
     ![my-location-widget.png]({{site.baseurl}}/attachments/ref_34F5BkhW/my-location-widget.png)